stanislawbartkowski/migrawk/README.md

 * Removes \[dbo\] and all \[ and \] characters
 * Inserts INTO keyword
 * Add semicolon (;) at the end
+* Removes all stuff outside INSERT command

 ## Prerequisites

 * DB2 instance and database up and running
 * DB2 command line parameter should be installed
+* Target DB2 database should be catalogued

 ## Installation